Skip to Content

 Uniquely, Bacchanal offers more plant-based options than ever with new menu items that include quinoa-stuffed baby sweet potatoes with fried kale, tomato tartar, and coconut-carrot gazpacho.

-Some of my personal favorite items at the upscale buffet include bone marrow, prime rib, gyros, and the live-action quesabirria taco station, which churned out gooey, cheesy tacos that are legitimately to die for.
+Some of my favorite items at the upscale buffet include bone marrow, prime rib, gyros, and the live-action quesabirria taco station, which churned out gooey, cheesy tacos that are legitimately to die for.

 A chef folds tacos on a large griddle behind the counter at Bacchanal.